jf888b/reproducible-research_homework/README.md

    b) Investigate the term **random seeds**.
 What is a random seed and how does it work?
 (5 points)
    <br /> **A random seed is a number that is used to initialise a semi-random event.
 For example, if I were to randomly generate a set of coordinates I could name that scenario 1 and when I randomly generate coordinates again with seed 1 it would give me the same coordinates.
 Random seeds can be used in situations where a random sequence is generated but the sequence should be accessible for future use.**

    c) Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked `reproducible-research_homework` repo.
-(10 points) \
+(10 points)
-   Done.
    d) Go to your commit history and click on the latest commit.
 Show the edit you made to the code in the comparison view (add this image to the **README.md** of the fork).
 (5 points)
   <img width="1444" alt="Screenshot 2024-12-12 at 10 48 37 PM" src="https://github.com/user-attachments/assets/2b0aed35-f439-4aae-93e4-891c400d850f" />